ruiduque/NOAA_Storms/NOAA_Analysis.md

 # Results

-From the analysis carried out, one can determine that Tornados is the single most impactfull weather event in terms of both population fatalities and injuries.
+From the analysis carried out, one can determine that Tornados are the single most impactfull weather event in terms of both population fatalities and injuries.

 Flood tops the ranking of events creating the most economical damage on property as a result of severe weather.
-The most costly damage on crops comes from hail.
+The most costly damage on crops comes from hail storms.
+Note that even the most costly event on crops is below the cost of properties and therefore if these two categories are combined, the cost with crops damage would not show in the top 5 ranking.

-Overall, Tornados seem to be the event with most impact across all the four categories under analysis: population fatalities, population injuries, property damage and crops damage.
+Overall, Tornados seem to be the event showing on all the four categories under analysis: population fatalities, population injuries, property damage and crops damage.